particle-iot/docs/src/content/datasheets/wi-fi/p2-datasheet.md

 - The I2C port is 3.3V and must not be connected directly a 5V I2C bus
 - Maximum bus speed is 400 kHz
 - External pull-up resistors are required for I2C
-- If not using I2C, pins D0 and D1 can be used as GPIO
+- If not using I2C, pins D0 and D1 can be used as GPIO or analog input.

 ### PWM